zeebe-io/zeebe-chaos/chaos-days/blog/2023-05-19-Continuing-SST-Partitioning-toggle/index.md

 Except this time we will enable Operate as well, in order to verify easily whether all instances have been completed.
 Other than that we use the standard benchmark configuration, without clients.

-The verification of the steady state will consist, of checking readiness and healthiness of the cluster, via zbchaos and metrics.
+The verification of the steady state will consist, of checking the readiness and healthiness of the cluster, via zbchaos and metrics.
 Furthermore, we will verify that we can access operate and that no instances are running.
-As defined in chaos engineering principles the process of a chaos experiment looks always the same, Verify steady state, introduce chaos, verify steady state.
+As defined in chaos engineering principles the process of a chaos experiment looks always the same, Verify the steady state, introduce chaos, and verify the steady state.

 In our first experiment, we will enable the SST partitioning.